Collaborative game specification: arriving at common models in bargaining

 The "noisy Chicken" game is displayed in Table 1.

 In this game, both agents observe a random perturbation of the true payoff matrix of the game.
-Call agent i's observation G_i.
+Call agent 's observation .
 This might be a world-model estimated from a large amount of data.
 The randomness in the agents' models can be interpreted as agents having different ways of estimating a model from data, yielding different estimates (perhaps even if they have access to the same dataset).
 While an agent with more computational resources might account for the fact that their counterpart might have a different model in a fully Bayesian way, our agents are computationally limited and therefore can only apply relatively simple policies to estimated payoff matrices.
 However, their designers can simulate lots of training data, and thus construct strategies that implicitly account for the fact that other agents may have different model estimates, while not being too computationally demanding.
 CGS is an example of such a strategy.

 welfare-optimal Nash equilibrium of their observed game.
 (Note that CGS does not require that a welfare-optimal Nash equilibrium be played; this is chosen for the purposes of illustration.)

-• The agents can instead choose to engage in cheap talk.
+So, if , agent plays according to , and if , they play according to .
+Thus they will play of the time when each plays according to their default policy. - The agents can instead choose to engage in cheap talk.
 We will restrict their cheap talk policies to those which implement CGS.

-• Each agent has a reporting policy that maps observations G_i to reported observations \tilde{G}_i.
-To keep things simple, these reporting policies only distort the observed value of agent 1's payoff at (D, C) by an amount \delta_i in a direction that favors them;
+- Each agent has a reporting policy that maps observations to reported observations .
+To keep things simple, these reporting policies only distort the observed value of agent 's payoff at by an amount in a direction that favors them;

-• If the agents agree to combine the reported games, they simply take the average of their reported payoff matrices and play the welfare-optimal Nash equilibrium of the resulting game.
+- If the agents agree to combine the reported games, they simply take the average of their reported payoff matrices and play the welfare-optimal Nash equilibrium of the resulting game.

 Now, we imagine that the agents are AI systems, and the AI developers ("principals") have to decide what policy to give their agent.
 If their agent is going to use CGS, then they need to train it to use a distortion which is (in some sense) optimal.
 Thus I will consider the choice of policy on part of the *principals* as a game, where the actions correspond to distortions to use in the distortion policy, and payoffs correspond to the average payoffs attained by the agents they deploy.
 Then I'll look at the equilibria of this game.
 This is of course a massive idealization - AI developers will not get together and choose agents whose policies are in equilibrium with respect to some utility functions.
 The point is only to illustrate how principals might rationally train agents to arrive at a common model under otherwise idealized circumstances.